Emergency and urgent care

 If you think you or a family member are suffering with the symptoms of a stroke you must dial 999 immediately.
 You can spot the symptoms of a stroke by using the FAST test:

-The NHS is here to support your mental health during the Coronavirus pandemic, as well as your physical health.
+The NHS is here to support your mental health, as well as your physical health.
 If you are concerned about the mental health of your child, please contact your GP or check online self-referral options for under 18 years olds.

 If you are facing mental health issues contact your GP or key worker, if you have one, and continue to access your mental health services as usual.
 The NHS is still open for new referrals, via your GP or online.
 If you are facing a mental health crisis, use the NHS 111 online service.
 If you cannot get help online, call 111.